Editors’ Pick · Book-powered career compounding

 What you’ll quietly gain

-- Turn intimidating Deceptive Charts theory into hands-on, bookmark-worthy practice.
+- Turn intimidating Real-Time Charts theory into hands-on, bookmark-worthy practice.

 - Highlightable checklists that keep your applied software engineering projects moving even on tired days.

-- Concrete examples that make Infographics feel like a habit, not a hurdle.
+- Concrete examples that make Real-Time Charts feel like a habit, not a hurdle.

 - Tiny mindset shifts that turn bugs into fast feedback instead of frustration.